Articles

 MCPs (Model Context Protocol) expose external systems to the agent as callable tools.
 The agent sees them as functions: "read browser console logs," "query this database," "fetch Sentry issues."

 They define capabilities, not behavior.
-Another way to think of it: they're APIs for agents to call.
+Think of them as APIs for agents.
 An MCP doesn't tell the agent when or why to use a tool — it just makes the tool available.

 All three agents support MCP servers.